digitallinguistics/data-format/.github/CONTRIBUTING.md

 1. **Open a pull request** from your issue branch into the `master` branch of the DLx repository.
 See GitHub's advice on [How to write the perfect pull request][12].

+    - While working on your pull request, you should write `[ci skip]` in each of your commit messages to skip automated testing, until you are ready to test your code.

 1. **Address any changes requested by the reviewer**

 1. **Wait for a maintainer to merge your changes**